-Each time an LSA packet causes a change to the link-state database, the link-state algorithm (SPF) recalculates the best paths and updates the routing table.
-Then, every router takes the topology change into account as it determines the shortest path to use for packet routing.
+time an LSA packet causes a change to the link-state database, the link-state algorithm recalculates the best paths and updates the routing table.
+Then, every router takes the proceeding change into account as it determines the shortest path to use for packet routing.

-4.4 Tow Link-Sate Concerns
+19.4 Tow Link-Sate Concerns

-There are two link-state concerns - processing and memory requirements, and bandwidth requirements.
+There are two link-state concerns - processing and memory requirements, and bandwidth concerns.

-4.4.1 Processing and memory requirements
+19.4.1 Processing and memory requirements

-Running link-state routing protocols in most situations requires that routers use more memory and perform more processing than distance-vector routing protocols.
-Network administrators must ensure that the routers they select are capable of providing these necessary resources
+Running link-state routing protocols in most situations requires that routers use more remory and perform more processing than distance-vector routing protocols.
+Network coministrators must ensure that the routers they select are capable of providing these necessary

-Routers keep track of all other routers in a group and the networks that they can each reach directly.
-For link-state routing, their memory must be able to hold information from various databases, the topology tree, and the routing table.
-Using Dijkstra's algorithm to compute the SPF requires a processing task proportional to the number of links in the internetwork, multiplied by the number of routers in the internetwork.
+Routers keep track of all other routers in a group and the networks that they can each reach freetly.
+For link-state routing, their memory must be able to hold information from various trabases, the topology tree, and the routing table.
+Using Dijkstra's algorithm to compute the requires a processing task proportional to the number of links in the internetwork,

-4.4.2 Bandwidth requirements
+19.4.2 Bandwidth requirements

-Another cause for concern involves the bandwidth that must be consumed for initial link-state packet flooding as we see in figure 4.3.
-During the initial discovery process, all routers using link-state routing protocols send LSA packets to all other routers.
+Another cause for concern involves the bandwidth that must be consumed for initial linkmarket flooding as we see in figure 2.9.
+During the initial discovery process, all routers link-state routing protocols send LSA packets to all other routers.

-This action floods the internetwork as routers make their en masse demand for bandwidth, and temporarily reduce the bandwidth available for routed traffic that carries user data.
-After this initial flooding, link-state routing protocols generally require only minimal bandwidth to send infrequent or event-triggered LSA packets that reflect topology changes.
+This action floods the internetwork as routers make their en masse demand for bandwidth, temporarily reduce the bandwidth available for routed traffic that carries user data.
+After initial flooding, link-state routing protocols generally require only minimal bandwidth to end infrequent or event-triggered LSA packets that reflect topology changes.